Family releases new music from ‘Nightbirde’ Jane Marczewski - NewsBreak

 Family releases new music from ‘Nightbirde’ Jane Marczewski

-COLUMBUS, Ohio (WCMH) — New music from Jane Marczewski, known as Nightbirde, has been released by the late singer/songwriter’s team and family.
+COLUMBUS, OH (WCMH) — New music from Jane Marczewski, known as Nightbirde, has been released by the late singer/songwriter’s team and family.

-The announcement was made on social media, roughly two months after the Ohio artist died after a long battle with cancer.‘AGT’ singer Nightbirde dies after cancer battle: report
+The announcement was made on social media, roughly two months after the Ohio artist died after a long battle with cancer.Nightbirde, singer Jane Marczewski, dies at 31

 A Twitter post included a clip of the 31-year-old singing the newly released video for her single “Brave.”